spatulatom/spatulatom/README.md

 ## About me
 Hello there and welcome to my profile.
-My name is Tom and I love tinkering with frontend code.
+My name is Tom and I love tinkering with the frontend code.
 I focus on UI/UX design, compliance with WCAG accessibility standards, client‑ vs server‑side rendering, SEO optimization with Ahrefs/Semrush crawlers and Google Search Console/Google Analytics.

 My stack includes: